-- Use the map of proposed trails in this Chapter as a starting point for commissioning a Trails Master Plan that identifies specific alignments, right-of-way needs, design standards, priority projects, and wayfinding signage.
-The recommended network and amenities should meet the needs of current and future residents and should connect to and capitalize on regional recreation and open space initiatives as well as connections between neighborhoods. - After completing a Trails Master Plan, adopt trail design standards in SLDO that are consistent with the Plan.
+- ➤ Use the map of proposed trails in this Chapter as a starting point for commissioning a Trails Master Plan that identifies specific alignments, right-of-way needs, design standards, priority projects, and wayfinding signage.
+The recommended network and amenities should meet the needs of current and future residents and should connect to and capitalize on regional recreation and open space initiatives as well as connections between neighborhoods. - After completing a Trails Master Plan, adopt trail design standards in SLDO that are consistent with the Plan. - Remain aware of marginal motorized vehicle types (e.g. ebikes, scooters, motorized skateboards) and whether they are compatible for use on multi-use trails.
+As part of this, monitor neighboring trail requirements as to how this is addressed.

 5-1.2.
-HOW? - Develop an Official Map to identify the locations of desired future multi-use trail and pedestrian walkway.
+HOW? - Develop-Consider an Official Map to identify the locations of desired future multi-use trail and pedestrian walkway.

-To be prepared if land development or roadway or other improvements are proposed, an Official Map is a good tool to have adopted and in place.
-Official Maps are enabled under the MPC and give the Township the right of first refusal for acquisition of land to

-- be occupied by the multi-use trail or pedestrian walkway, or other features (e.g. roads, parks, or preserves). - Upon completing a Trails Master Plan, the highest priority trails should be added to the Official Map.
+- To be prepared if land development or roadway or other improvements are proposed, an Official Map is a good tool to have adopted and in place.
+Official Maps are enabled under the MPC and give the Township the right of first refusal for acquisition of land to be occupied by the multi-use trail or pedestrian walkway, or other features (e.g. roads, parks, or preserves). - Upon completing a Trails Master Plan, the highest priority trails should be added to the Official Map.